ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

            * **pytest.fixture(name=composition):** A fixture for default composition.
 Here in the below example we are composing a Subarray through TMC entry point.
            * **pytest.fixture:(name=sut_settings):** A fixture for System Under Test.
 Information like Subarray ID, number of receptors, Scan duration, Number of Subarrays is passed.
 Customizable as they are defined in tests.
            * **fxt_types.running_telescope:** Fixture used to set a telescope into a running (ON) state.
 Gives running telescope devices.
-Gives the Subarray in an EMPY observation state.Which is needed or a must have condition/observation state for assigning resources.
+Gives the Subarray in an EMPTY observation state.
+Which is needed or a must have condition/observation state for assigning resources.
            * **fxt_types.context_monitoring:** Fixture to construct ContextMonitor object.
-It contains information about the context(here in this example allocation of a subarray) in which the test is being executed.
+It contains information about the context (here, in this example allocation of a subarray) in which the test is being executed.
 Gives test context for execution.
            * **fxt_types.entry_point:** For each subsytem there is different entry point.
 This entry point is used to run test cases related to that particular sub-system.
-For example TMC entry point is defined in tests/resources/models/tmc_model/entry_point.py.
+For example TMC entry point is defined in tests/resources/models/tmc_model/entry_point.py[Class TMCEntryPoint]
            * **fxt_types.sb_config:** Fixture for Subarray Configuration.
-It provides the scheduling block id.
 Specifies the ID of the Scheduling Block to which this Scan belongs.
 It is non customizable as its unique and generated at run time.
-           * **fxt_types.exec_settings:** Fixture for execution settings for the integration test.Contains execution related settings for a particular pytest test call.
+           * **fxt_types.exec_settings:** Fixture for execution settings for the integration test.
+Contains execution related settings for a particular pytest test call.

 **Example test case for above scenario:**